rzhou1/FraudDetection/README.md

 Table 2.
 Comparison of auc for models using original dataset, non-flash-transaction dataset, and re-combined non-flash-transaction and flash-transaction with both val and test.

   Due to imbalanced nature of observations, we chose threshold-independent receiver operating characteristics (roc) curve to evaluate model performance.
-As shown in Figure 4 and Table 2, the xgboost model results in good performance and excellent generalization capability given that val and test metrics results are well consistent.
+As shown in Figure 3 and Table 2, the xgboost model results in good performance and excellent generalization capability given that val and test metrics results are well consistent.
 The non-flash-transaction model performs worse than that of the original, suggesting that there are no strong feature(s) favoriting fraud in non-flash-transaction dataset, which is consistent with EDA.
 However, once we re-combine the prediction from non-flash-transaction model and result (all given 1) from flash-transaction, the re-combined model shows exactly the same performance as the original.
 This infers that the observations from flash-transaction do not help model better 'generalize' those non-flash-transaction observations, likely partly due to the data nature (the first transactions of the new users).
 From roc, we can extract precision and recall by setting a threshold that is dependent on business model.
 If the bussiness prefer to minimizing false negatives, default threshold (0.5) works well (like the predictions from the two models).
 However, if the bussiness prefer to maximizing true positives, we can decrease threshold to predict more positives, though at the expense of predicting more false positives.

 ![roc](https://user-images.githubusercontent.com/34787111/51809237-97726f80-2253-11e9-8978-a62fca8fb277.png)
-  Figure 4.
-ROC curves for fraud detection from XGBoost model (left: validation data, right: test data).
+  Figure 3.
+ROC curves for fraud detection using XGBoost model (left: validation data, right: test data).

   To evaluate the importance / usefulness of features, we extract feature importances from models.
 As shown in Table 3, the extracted features are almost listed as the top 10 most important features in both models.
 Interestingly, both models show that 'time_diff' and 'device_id_unique_users' are the two most important features, though for non-flash-transaction dataset, the statistical distribution in 'time_diff' and 'device_id_unique_users' are almost identical between fraud and normal.